What is the Wild Goose Resource Group?

 He is a past convenor of the Church of Scotland’s Panel on Worship and the committee that produced the ground-breaking Church Hymnary 4.
 In 1999, he was honoured by the Presbyterian Church of Canada and the Royal School of Church Music which bestowed a Fellowship on him.
 In 2002, he was awarded an honorary doctorate by the University of Glasgow.
 In 2013, he was awarded the Community of Christ International Peace Award, and in 2018, presented by the Archbishop of Canterbury, the Thomas Cranmer Award for Worship, and for his outstanding Christian witness, through hymn-writing, broadcasting and social action.

 John has produced many collections of liturgy, scripts, sermons and reflections, original hymns and songs (some in collaboration with Graham) and three collections of songs of the World Church.
 These are published by the Iona Community’s Wild Goose Publishing arm in Scotland and by G.I.A.
 Publications (Chicago) in N. America.
 He lectures in theological colleges in Britain and U.S., but is primarily concerned with the renewal of congregational worship at grass roots level.

 John hails from Kilmarnock and like Johnnie Walker, the ubiquitous creator of the world-wide whisky, John shares an affection for colourfully, distinctive dressing (without the top hat, red coat, white britches and black knee-length boots).

 Jo Love… pedagogue, arts worker, critical questioner, inveterate journal keeper and articulator of incisive observations.
-Jo is an ordained deacon of the Church of Scotland and a Member of the Iona Community.
+Jo is an ordained Deacon of the Church of Scotland and a Member of the Iona Community.
 She worked for several years in urban parishes, with much involvement in youth and children’s work, faith exploration and enabling creativity in worship.
 She then qualified in primary teaching before being enticed from the classroom into her post with WGRG.

 Born and dragged up in the Kingdom ( …of Fife), Jo has a surprisingly normal and engaging personality.
 She occasionally indulges her love of beach combing and fondly reminiscing on past truck driving adventures.
 Drawing others into creative thinkings and doings is her passion and delight.